(802) 785-4737 | East Thetford, VT | Come to the farm

-This great vegetarian chili is from The Greens Cookbook which is from Greens Restaurant in San Francisco.
+This great vegetarian chili is from The Greens Cookbook, from Greens Restaurant in San Francisco.

-John Melquist, baker of Trukenbrod bread and a multi-skilled farm hand at Cedar Circle Farm, says this is his favorite black bean recipe by far.
+John Melquist of Trukenbrod Bread says this is his favorite black bean recipe by far.
 He’s been making it for years and highly recommends it.
-The thick chili is a meal in itself especially served along with fresh cornbread.
-It can be thinned with stock, water or tomato juice to make a very flavorful black bean soup as a compliment to a meal.
+The thick chili is a meal in itself, especially served along with fresh cornbread.
+It can be thinned with stock, water or tomato juice to make a very flavorful black bean soup as a complement to a meal.

 Ingredients